MicrosoftDocs/appcenter-docs/docs/diagnostics/search.md

 # Search in Diagnostics

-In this section, you will learn about the ability to search Diagnostics data in App Center.
+In this section, you'll learn about the ability to search Diagnostics data in App Center.

 ## How to use Search